ltecot/rand_smoothing_indep_vars/README.md

 ### create_cert_acc_plot.py

 This file creates the certified accuracy plots.
-It relies on trained sigma files saved from the certify file.
-You can modify which sigma vectors are used per model option (and which sigma values are used for the original method) by modifying the functions marked by the CUSTOM comment.
+It relies on trained sigma files saved from the "certify.py" program.
+You can modify which sigma vectors are used per model option (and which sigma values are used for the original isotropic method) by modifying the functions marked by the CUSTOM comment.
 Plots will be saved to the "figures" folder.

 As an example, say we want to create a certified accuracy plot for some saved sigmas on the MNIST model.
-After modifying the filepaths marked with the CUSTOM comment, we can do this by running:
+After modifying the filepaths in the fucntions marked with the CUSTOM comment, we can do this by running:

 ```
 python create_cert_acc_plot.py --model=mnist --batch_smooth=100 --N0=100 --N=1000 --alpha=0.001